-Science Scholar participants arrive on campus on Friday either in the morning or the afternoon depending on your travel and school release time frame.
+Science Scholar participants arrive on campus on Friday late afternoon to register.
 If you arrive earlier in the day, you are more than welcome to sit in your choice of classes and eat lunch with our math/science majors.
 On Friday evening, everyone will convene for dinner and introductions to Division faculty, students and programs of study.
 Participants stay overnight in the dorm with a math/science major.
 Campus tours and information about programs such as the Honors College are given on Saturday morning.
 In the afternoon, participants engage in a challenging lab exercise that assesses their math and science skills and ability to work well with others.
 Additionally, faculty interview participants to become better acquainted with each student’s unique abilities and potential fit within the Division.
 Parents are welcome to attend many of the events on Friday evening and Saturday.
 See pictures of previous Science Scholars Weekends at our Division Smugmug site within the Division Activities gallery and feel free to browse around.

 Outstanding participants may win "talent scholarships" as partial tuition awards worth about $2,000 - $10,000 total over four years (or $500 - $2,500 per year).
 These talent scholarships are in addition to the standard ACT/GPA scholarship you receive through the SNU Scholarship generator.
 Please note that scholarship recipients must continue to major in one of the disciplines offered by the Math and Science Division to continue receiving their scholarship.
 Finally, scholarships are limited to a four year time period.